YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## The travel of light

 The maximal speed at which information can be carried is the speed of light.
-By definition, light itself has the physical speed  $c = d\ell/dt$ (This condition is equivalent to ask for $ds^2=0$).
+By definition, light has the physical speed $c = d\ell/dt$ (This condition is equivalent to ask for $ds^2=0$).

 Choosing our coordinate system such that the photons only travel on the radial coordinate, this allows us to write:
 $$